DanielWoodcock/woodcockelectrical/ledlighting.md

 <sup id="fn1">1.
 All above information from [energyrating.gov.au](https://www.energyrating.gov.au/products/lighting)<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>

-Woodcock Electrical is here to help you become more eco friendly and save money on your electricity bills with energy efficient LED lighting solutions.
+<div style="text-align: justify"> Woodcock Electrical is here to help you become more eco friendly and save money on your electricity bills with energy efficient LED lighting solutions. </div>